Open Hands, Open Access (OHOA): Deaf-Blind Intervener Learning Modules

 I have started working with her by incorporating activities using some and/or all her senses.
 She particularly responds well to “touch” which is something that she refused in the past.
 I have learned to build my relationship with her and to know when a situation or lesson is becoming stressful for her, which in the past, I’ve failed to notice.
 Our time together is becoming more productive and she has been more engaged than she ever was before.”

-– Teacher of the Visually Impaired/O&M Specialist
+– Teacher of Blind and Low Vision Learners/O&M Specialist

 Note: as with any educational resource, the modules alone do not constitute a formal training program.
 Completion of the modules in isolation from a training program does not result in one becoming a trained intervener.